Ararder/tidyGWAS/README.md

         2.225074e-308 (minimum pvalue in R)

 8. Imputation of missing columns: RSID from CHR:POS or CHR:POS from RSID.
-Any of B,SE, P, Z if missing and possible
+Any of B,SE, P, Z, N and EAF if missing and possible

 9. Validation of CHR:POS:RSID by matching with dbSNP v.155